dragonwasrobot/dragonwasrobot.github.io/_posts/2016-12-20-sum-types-in-kotlin-elixir-and-elm.md

          0.5 * triangle.base * triangle.height
 {% endhighlight %}

-As postulated above, we can see that the `area` function pattern matches on the type constructor of the `shape` argument, i.e. `Rectangle`, `Circle` and `Triangle`, and in doing so also unwraps the arguments of each type constructor and binds these to suitable variable names, thereby allowing us to calculate the area of the shape in the matched clause.
-As in the previous post, we can also destructure the arguments and directly access their fields in each of the
+We see that the `area` function pattern matches on the type constructor of the `shape` argument, i.e. `Rectangle`, `Circle` and `Triangle`, and in doing so also unwraps the arguments of each type constructor and binds these to suitable variable names, thereby allowing us to calculate the area of the shape in the matched clause.
+As in the previous post, we can also destructure the arguments and directly access their fields in each of the clauses:
-clauses:

-{% highlight sml linenos %}
+{% highlight sml %}
 fun area shape =
     case shape
     of Rectangle (height, width) =>